waimea-igdaikee/300dtd-cadet-planner-website/docs/0-requirements.md

 ### Impact / Considerations

-I need to make sure via the iterative feedback process that my site has a simple design that display only what is relevant and necessary - for both junior and senior / officer rates.
+I need to make sure via the iterative feedback process that my site has a simple design that displays only what is relevant and necessary - for both junior and senior / officer rates.